Making Decisions under Outcome Performativity: Performative Omniprediction

 \end{definition} In this definition, we fix our collection of distinguishers to be parameterized by a collection of loss functions and a hypothesis class.
 The POI condition states that, even when the outcome distribution can depend nontrivially on the hypothesis value $h(x)$, the outcomes $\ys$ and $\yt$ are indistinguishable, as measured by the expected loss of each hypothesis.
 Note that the distinguishers take as input the individual $x$, the decision $h(x)$, and either Nature's outcome $\ys$ or the modeled outcome $\yt$.
 In particular, these distinguishers do not receive access to the predictions $\pt(x,h(x))$ themselves.\footnote{In the language of \cite{oi}, this notion corresponds to the ``No-Access'' level of the OI hierarchy.
 In principle, we could also extend the upper levels to the performative setting as well.
 We comment this issue further within our discussion of performative calibration in Section~\ref{sec:calibration}.}

 As a step towards obtaining omniprediction, we require indistinguishability between $\pt$ and $\ps$ not just under the reference decision rules $h$, but also under the optimal decision rules $\ft_{\ell}$ derived from $\pt$.
-This motivates the notion of Performative Decision OI, which extends the idea of decision calibration, introduced in \cite{zhao2021calibrating}, to the performative setting. \begin{definition}[Performative Decision OI] For input distribution $\D$, collection of loss functions $\cL$, and $\epsilon \ge 0$, a predictor $\pt:\Xcal \times \Ych \to [0,1]$ is $(\cL,\epsilon)$-performative decision outcome indistinguishable (DOI) over $\D$ if for all $\ell \in \cL$,
+This motivates the notion of Performative Decision OI, which extends the idea of decision calibration, introduced in \cite{zhao2021calibrating}, and decision OI, introduced in \cite{gopalan2022loss}, to the performative setting. \begin{definition}[Performative Decision OI] For input distribution $\D$, collection of loss functions $\cL$, and $\epsilon \ge 0$, a predictor $\pt:\Xcal \times \Ych \to [0,1]$ is $(\cL,\epsilon)$-performative decision outcome indistinguishable (DOI) over $\D$ if for all $\ell \in \cL$,

 \end{definition} Operationally, DOI allows us to sample outcomes $\yt \sim \pt(x,\ft_\ell(x))$ from our model of Nature, evaluate the expected loss of $\ell(x,\ft_\ell(x),\yt)$, and be confident that it is close to the loss on outcomes sampled from Nature $\ys \sim \ps(x,\ft_\ell(x))$.